braineatingmachines/braineatingmachines.github.io/faq.md

 ### I missed registration!
 What now?

-Don't worry!
-[Contact us](/contact/) to be added to our waiting list or to be notified about future sessions.
+Don't worry! <a href="javascript:void(0)" class="waitlist-trigger">Join Waitlist!</a> to be added to our waiting list or to be notified about future sessions.
 We occasionally run additional programs or have openings become available.

 ### What is your cancellation policy?